chop-dbhi/dicom-pipeline/README.md

 ## What is the DICOM Anonymization pipeline

-This is a software pipeline meant to perfom the following steps on on DICOM studies after they have been reviewed with [django-dicom-review](https://github.com/cbmi/django-dicom-review)
+This is a software pipeline meant to perform the following steps on DICOM studies after they have been reviewed with [django-dicom-review](https://github.com/cbmi/django-dicom-review)

 1. Pull the studies from a staging (identified) PACS
 1. Anonymize the studies
-1. Integrate with existing research databases
+1. Integrate with existing research databases/other post anonymization task
 1. Push the studies to a research PACS

 The pipeline records information about each step using log files in a time stamped directory (more details to follow).
 It is capable of restarting a run from a failed step.

 <center>
 <img src="https://raw.github.com/cbmi/dicom-pipeline/master/pipeline-flowchart.png"/>
 </center>

-## Caveats
-1. The integration step described above will be highly variable and depend on your task and environment.
-Currently this step is performed in the function add_studies with the loadstudies.py file.
-There are plans to make this portion easier to extend, but for now if you need to integrate with an existing database you will need look at the example provided (which is completely dependent on our applications and database schemas) and re-implement the function.

 ## Architecture Assumptions

-This pipeline assumes you have two image archives, one where identified images are stored (staging) and one where the de-identified images will be stored (production).
+This pipeline assumes you have two image archives (PACS), one where identified images are stored (staging) and one where the de-identified images will be stored (production).
 It is assumed that you are running the [django-dicom-review](https://github.com/cbmi/django-dicom-review) application so that it serves up to reviewers images from the identified staging archive, and this pipeline will be pushing to the production staging archive.

 ## Pre-requisites not automatically installed